 After a successful backup, you can do restores.
 The user interface offers all the options that are available for Veeam Agent for Microsoft Windows restores.
 In most cases, the restores will be file-level or application restores.
 For Windows failover clusters, the restore of Microsoft Exchange and SQL is possible (and is not shown in the screenshot because it’s a file server).
 For non-clustered systems, there are additional options for Microsoft Active Directory, SharePoint and Oracle databases.

-Download Veeam Agent for Microsoft Windows below and give this flow a try.
+Download Veeam Agent for Microsoft Windows and give this flow a try.
 Let me know if you have any questions in the section down below!